andngdtudk/andngdtudk.github.io/blog-posts/Mpcrl.md

 This fall school provided a comprehensive view of where MPC and RL intersect and how their combination can exceed what either achieves alone.
 The theoretical foundations are solid, the algorithms are maturing, and the software tools are becoming available.
 Practical applications from energy systems to robotics demonstrate the viability of these approaches.

-What resonated most was the intellectual synthesis—recognizing that planning and learning, models and data, optimization and adaptation are not opposing paradigms but complementary tools.
+What resonated most was the intellectual synthesis, recognizing that planning and learning, models and data, optimization and adaptation are not opposing paradigms but complementary tools.
 The best solutions will likely combine the strengths of both: MPC's structured approach to constraints and physical insight, and RL's ability to learn from experience and optimize closed-loop performance.

 The field is clearly at an inflection point.
 The theoretical understanding has reached a level where we can principally design learning algorithms that preserve MPC's strengths while addressing its limitations.
 The computational tools are mature enough for real deployment.
 The applications are compelling enough to drive sustained research.
 The next few years will likely see these ideas move from academic research to practical systems, transforming how we design controllers for complex, uncertain, high-stakes environments.